winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 35\.
 The Buddha told the monks, “There’s another seven principles that will make the teaching grow and not diminish.
 What are the seven?
 First, cultivate the awakening factor of mindfulness in quietude, without desire, and escape to the unconditioned.
 Second, cultivate the awakening factor of [discriminating] the teaching … Third, cultivate the awakening factor of effort … Fourth, cultivate the awakening factor of joy … Fifth, cultivate the awakening factor of mildness … Sixth, cultivate the awakening factor of samādhi … Seventh, cultivate the awakening factor of equanimity.
 Thus, the teaching will grow and not diminish with these seven principles.”
 {: #p35}

 36\.
 The Buddha told the monks, “There’s six principles of not declining that will make the teaching grow and not diminish.
 What are the six?
 First, always be kind with physical actions and don’t harm sentient beings.
 Second, be benevolent when expressing oneself and don’t use harsh words.
 Third, have mindful and kind thoughts and don’t harbor harmful ones.
 Fourth, get support in pure ways and share it with the community equitably.
-Fifth, observe the noble precepts without missing any of them and don’t have defilements, and one’s samādhi will sure be undisturbed.
+Fifth, observe the noble precepts without missing any of them and don’t have defilements, and one’s samādhi will surely be undisturbed.
 Sixth, see the noble path as the way to reach the end of suffering.
 Thus, the teaching will grow and not diminish with these six principles.”
 {: #p36}

 37\.
 The Buddha told the monks, “There’s another six principles of not declining that will make the teaching grow and not diminish.
 [What are the six?]
 First, remember the Buddha.
 Second, remember the Dharma.
 Third, remember the Saṅgha.
 Fourth, remember the precepts.
 Fifth, remember generosity.
 Sixth, remember the gods.
 Cultivating these six recollections, the teaching will grow and not diminish.”